 E-commerce isn’t slowing down anytime soon.
 Surveys report that over 50% of Americans prefer to shop online than in the store.
-That places a high priority on quality product images.
+That places a high priority on quality product images for eCommerce photography.

 Quality images drive online sales.
 They create a first impression and also identify the brand.
 Ever notice that all the photos from one company look the same, from style to background?

 If you manage e-commerce photography for your business or an employer, you’re wise to invest time, budget to product photography and photo editing.
 Handling your product photography in-house is doable.

 When building your e-commerce photography studio in-house, the key is method over hardware.